conorbmurphy/galvanizereference/README.md

 ### Parallelization ###

 CPython, the C interpretation of Python and the most common installation, uses a **Global interpreter lock (GIL)**, or a mechanism used in computer language interpreters to synchronize the execution of threads so that only one native thread can execute at a time.
 If a global variable is being accessed by multiple threads, it can excecute wrongly.
+This is a substantial limitation for python.
 Given this limitation, there are three options for processes:

 1. `Serial`: processes happen in serial succession, preventing conflicts between threads.
 2. `Multi-threaded`: operating out of shared memory, multi-threaded tasks can be pictured as sub-tasks of a single process farmed out to different threads.
 If you're CPU-bound, you can only create as many threads as you have cores.
 If you're I/O bound, threading can help you run many things at once (e.g. webscraping if you're not rate limited)